Ferries from Stockholm to the Aland Islands

 Are you dreaming of a holiday to the Aland Islands?
 Find all of the information on the ferry from Stockholm to the Aland Islands with Aland Islands ferry booking system by NetFerry.
 Our site allows you to compare the routes to the Aland Islandsdeparting from Stockholm along with crossing times, journey times and prices.

-The routes connecting Stockholm and Aland Islands are operated by the sailing companies Tallink Silja Line and Viking Line who offer a total of 57 weekly connections with traveling times ranging between 5 h 25 min and 17 h 10 min (all day departures).
+The routes connecting Stockholm and Aland Islands are operated by the sailing companies Tallink Silja Line and Viking Line who offer a total of 93 weekly connections with traveling times ranging between 5 hours 25 minutes and 38 hours 30 minutes (mostly morning and afternoon departures).
 You can also get to your destination with your car because ferries that operate on this crossing allow vehicles.

 Not decided yet?
 Choose your ferry right now !